The robustness condition for general disordered discrete time crystals, and subspace-thermal DTCs from phase transitions between different n-tuple DTCs: Conclusion and discussion

 In this work, we have constructed models to realize $n$-tuple DTCs via permutations on disordered spin-$\frac{1}{2}$ chains.
 The construction of the model has enabled investigation into the nature of transitions between two different DTCs, and has led to a new phenomenon that we call subspace-thermal DTCs.
-In the phase transition between $n_1$ and $n_2$-DTC, we have identified the DTC-charges $\{Q_{i,j}\}$ responding subharmonically, with a period $n_G=\gcd (n_1,n_2)$, whereas the states within subspaces divided by $\{Q_{i,j}\}$ are thermalized.
+In the phase transition between $n_1$- and $n_2$-DTC, we have identified the DTC-charges $\{Q_{i,j}\}$ responding subharmonically, with a period $n_G=\gcd (n_1,n_2)$, whereas the states within subspaces characterized by $\{Q_{i,j}\}$ are thermalized.
 This property is distinct from all existing DTC models.
+We also numerically verified that the robustness of the ST-DTC is qualitatively different from prethermal-DTCs.

-To understand the $n$-DTC and ST-DTC, we have developed a new theoretical framework to analyse the robust subharmonic responses, from the perspective of robust $2\pi/n$ gap instead of MBL.
-We also developed a new unitary perturbation theory to prove the stability of the $2\pi/n$ quasi-energy separation, although the proof still relies on a weaker version of the LPPL conjecture.
-The proof works for models in this work, but can also apply to many existing MBL-DTC with disorders as well, thus provides a systematic way to construct new DTC models.
+To understand the $n$-DTC and ST-DTC, we have developed a new theoretical framework to analyze the robust subharmonic responses, from the perspective of robust $2\pi/n$ gap instead of MBL.
+We also provided a novel rigorous proof for the stability of the $2\pi/n$ quasi-energy separation, and gave the explicit condition (LPCPG condition) that a system can be a robust DTC.
+The proof of stability works for models in this work, but can also apply to generic disordered DTCs, including many existing MBL-DTCs, and thus provides a systematic way to construct new DTC models.
 We have also introduced the notion of DTC-charges that allow us to probe the response that spontaneously breaks the time-translation symmetry in both the regular DTCs and subspace thermal DTCs.

 In addition, we believe our construction of $n$-tuple DTCs and their phase transitions can be straightforwardly realized in experiments, such as in recent NISQ devices.
 Our results can also be generalized to higher spin magnitudes or qudits, as well as higher spatial dimensions (see discussion in Appendix~\ref{app:higherSandD}).